 - Analyse the use cases and problems to be solved and the feasibility of headers handling (i.e. insert, detect) in UPF for the different protocol layers (e.g. application, transport, IP layer…), including for the case of encrypted and unencrypted protocols.

-- Whether and how to enhance the interface between a trusted AF and 5GC to permit configuration of the UPF to insert or detect specific headers in different protocol layers in uplink and downlink directions, with consideration to:
+- Whether and how to enhance the interface between a trusted AF or untrusted AF (i.e. via NEF) and 5GC to permit configuration of the UPF to insert or detect specific headers in different protocol layers in uplink and downlink directions, with consideration to:

 - User Privacy and anonymity.